pupilfirst/wd201-scripts/working-with-npm/nodejs-fs-module/README.md

 In this lesson, we will learn about some major Node.js inbuilt features that you might use for your application development.

-Node.js provides a lot of inbuilt modules for developers to work with, and the `fs` module or the File system module is one of the most widely used modules in Node.js.
-We will have an overview of what the `fs` module does and how you can use it to interact with your files.
+Node.js provides a lot of inbuilt modules for developers to work with.
+One such important module is the `fs` module or the File system module.
+We will have a quick overview of what the `fs` module does and how you can use it to interact with your files.
 We will also learn to use some of its more common functions.

 ## Node.js `fs` module